USS Vicksburg (CG-69): 2010s

 On 1 July 2016, Vicksburg was transferred from Carrier Strike Group Twelve to the Naval Sea Systems Command (NAVSEA) and entered the Navy's Cruiser Modernization program.
 The ship's homeport was changed to Norfolk and the crew was reduced from 350 to less than 50.
+In 2017, BAE Systems announced it was awarded a special selected restricted availability (SSRA) contract for up to $42.9 million.
+The work was planned for April to September 2017 at BAE Systems Norfolk Ship Repair and was part of Vicksburg's modernization.

 2020s

 In January 2020, Vicksburg was sent to BAE Systems for an $175 million, 18-month Service Life Extension Program (SLEP).
 In May 2022, Vicksburg was reported to be 85% completed with its modernization and was expected to be complete by summer 2023.
 According to Rep. Kay Granger (R-Texas), "Since 2020, the Navy has awarded nearly $500 million in contracts to upgrade the cruiser."

 The Navy requested to decommission Vicksburg in its FY23 and FY24 budgets.
+Navy Undersecretary Erik Raven stated that this was due to the ship's "material condition, life remaining, cost, ... time to upgrade ... and the warfighting value."

+In March 2023, the Navy submitted to Congress a list of 11 ships it sought to retire, including Vicksburg which has been in the modernization program since 2016.
+According to Navy Secretary Carlos Del Toro in April 2023, Vicksburg and Cowpens "will never see another deployment, regardless of how much money we put into them."
+The Navy reported that costs of the modernization have increased to $500 million.

+In March 2024, the Navy announced plans to inactivate Vicksburg on 29 June 2024.
+In early 2024, all modernization work had ceased on Vicksburg.
+By 11 April 2024, Vicksburg had been stripped of topside gear and antennas and towed from BAE Systems shipyard to NS Norfolk for decommissioning.
+The ship was decommissioned during a ceremony in Norfolk on 28 June 2024.
+According to the NVR, the ship was officially decommissioned and stricken on 26 July 2024.
+The ship was towed from Norfolk to Philadelphia Naval Inactive Ship Maintenance Facility by MV Gary Chouest starting on 4 September 2024.